Contribute code

 - the title is clear to a reader not familiar with the code

-- the body of the commit contains a detailled description of the change
+- the body of the commit contains a detailed description of the change

-An automated check is performed to enforce as much as possible this formating.
+An automated check is performed to enforce as much as possible this formatting.

 Counter-examples of commit titles